What licenses does the Board issue?

 How long does it take to process an application?
 (Board Rule R4-6-302)

 There is no way to accurately predict how long it will take to process your application.
 The administrative review usually takes 30 days IF the file is complete when submitted.
 Missing information will necessarily delay the processing of your application.
-Each credentialing committee meets monthly and can recommend a file to the Board for licensure, deny a file or request additional information from the applicant.
-Final approval is issued by the Board, which also meets once a month.
+If the application is administratively and substantively complete, the applicant will be authorized to test (if they haven't previously taken an approved exam).
+Once the applicant takes and passes the exam and pays their issuance fee, their application is recommended to the Board for licensure.
+Final approval is issued by the Board, which meets once a month.
 You will be notified in writing of each step in the process.

 Can I withdraw my application and get my fee refunded?